nikosubra/emptybucket-portable/README.md

 3. **Object Scanning**
    - Scans versions and delete markers, skipping previously processed ones
+   - Pre-scan determines estimated total to provide accurate progress bar
+   - Displays a real-time progress bar in a single terminal line

 4. **Batch Deletion**
    - Deletes in parallel using a producer–consumer model